1jour1vin

 Fresh, fruity, and smoky

-Tonic and rich, full-bodied, beautiful length balanced by a clean acidity, mineral finish
+Vibrant and rich, full-bodied, with a lovely, long finish balanced by crisp acidity and a mineral finish

 Serve